 The best example of a website builder that avoids all of that bull and allows you to get straight to the point is Wix.
 It’s a company that even your dog has probably heard of by now, and that just goes to show how well they’ve established their website builder.

-Marketing isn’t enough to keep a customer happy, though.
+Coming back to Wix, marketing isn’t enough to keep a customer happy, though.
 You also need a good product.
 Wix is really simple to use, has some unique and ingenious features and allows you to learn how to create a website really fast.
 For all those reasons, and because it’s one of the best website builders around, we’ll be using Wix as our example in this tutorial.

 Step 3: Registration